MicrosoftDocs/powerbi-docs/powerbi-docs/refresh-excel-file-onedrive.md

 ## How do I make sure data is loaded to the Excel data model?

-When you use Power Query (Get & Transform data in Excel 2016) to connect to a data source, you have several options where to load the data.
+When you use Power Query (**Get & Transform** in Excel 2016) to connect to a data source, you have several options where to load the data.
 To make sure you load data into the data model, you must select the **Add this data to the Data Model** option in the **Load To** dialog box.

 > [!NOTE]
 > The images here show Excel 2016.